anpapag1/KommPad/README.md

    ```cpp
    Consumer.write(MEDIA_VOLUME_UP);
    ```
+   Here is a comprehensive list of actions you can do [HID-Prodject Functions Example]()
 4. Make sure that there is at least an UpLayer() function on the keyboard for changing layers
    ```cpp
    void butNo6_1(){ UpLayer(); }